 - 1. Find the necklace

-- 2. Show the necklace to Elias
+- 2. Show the necklace to Gianni

 - 3. Talk to mum

 - 4. Go to the marsh

 - 5. Find your way through the labyrinth

 - 6. Complete the ceremony

-- 7. Report back to Elias
+- 7. Report back to Gianni

 If you struggle to go through the marsh 3 times.
 You will get a compass.
-The compass shows you if you need to turn left or right.
-Just before you find the exit, there is a pit you have to jump over.
+The compass will show you if you need to turn left or right.
+Just before you find the exit, there is a pit you must jump over.
 Press the space button at the right moment to jump over it.